ryu878/binance_futures_scalp_grid_bot/README.md

 <i>This bot can trade any Futures, for example nominated in USDT too.
 But in this case you need to adjust take profit settings (to ensure that the fees are lower than your profits).</i>

 This simple bot written with python enter the market using small grid based on ATR and immediately place close order.
 In this example it will trade on XRPBUSD pair, but you can change it in settings.
+Please keep in mind that this example bot will open only short trades.

 <br>
 <strong>How to use</strong>